Skip to main content

-Key project personnel must be listed on the Michigan State University (MSU) Institutional Review Board (IRB) application for expedited and full board projects and any changes to key project personnel must to be submitted as revisions.
+Michigan State University (MSU) key project personnel must be listed on the MSU Institutional Review Board (IRB) application for expedited and full board projects.
+Any changes to key project personnel must be submitted as modifications.
+See the MSU HRPP Manual 8-11 “External IRB Submissions” for requirements when MSU is relying upon an external (non-MSU) IRB as the reviewing IRB.

 In addition, the following criteria are followed for projects to which FDA regulations and policies apply: